patternhelloworld/docker-blue-green-runner/README.md

 ## Features

-- Pure Docker (No Need for Binary Installation Files and Complex Configurations)
+- ``Pure Docker`` (No Need for Binary Installation Files and Complex Configurations)
   - On Linux, you only need to have ``docker, docker-compose`` and some helping libraries such as ``git, curl, bash, yq(v4.35.1)`` installed.
   - So, this is available for both non-cloud and cloud environments.
 You only need one machine.
-- With your project and its sole Dockerfile, Docker-Blue-Green-Runner manages the remainder of the Continuous Deployment (CD) process with [wait-for-it](https://github.com/vishnubob/wait-for-it), [consul-template](https://github.com/hashicorp/consul-template) and [Nginx](https://github.com/nginx/nginx).
+- With your ``.env, project, and its sole Dockerfile``, Docker-Blue-Green-Runner manages the remainder of the Continuous Deployment (CD) process with [wait-for-it](https://github.com/vishnubob/wait-for-it), [consul-template](https://github.com/hashicorp/consul-template) and [Nginx](https://github.com/nginx/nginx).

 ![consists-of.png](/documents/images/consists-of.png )